All Parts Are Not Created Equal

 According to the recent DevSecOps Community survey, 80 - 90% of a modern application is assembled using open source and third party components.
 This is true whether you develop in Java, .NET, Ruby, Python or any other language.
 While these components dramatically improve the efficiency and velocity of development, they are often consumed without enough knowledge to underlying dependencies, license requirements, or potential security vulnerabilities.

-In fact, the same survey noted that only 57% of organizations had policies in place that guided developer choices on open source component usage -- basically asking them to use the “good” and not the “bad” components.
-As most of us know, open source components used in development can vary by many different attributes, including features, performance, integration ease, age, licenses, security issues, etc. The challenge is that while we all know these differences exist, identifying them is not that easy when we are using hundreds of components to build a single application.
+In fact, the same survey noted that only 57% of organizations had policies that guided developer choices on open source component usage -- basically asking them to use the "good" and not the "bad" components.
+As most of us know, open source components used in development can vary by many attributes, including features, performance, integration ease, age, licenses, security issues, etc. The challenge is that while we all know these differences exist, identifying them is not that easy when we use hundreds of components to build a single application.

 Good Py, Bad PI

-The PyPI package named “requests” versions 2.1.0 to 2.5.3 have a known security vulnerability with handling cookies or redirect.
-A cookie without a host value set would use the hostname for the redirected URL exposing requests users to session fixation attacks and potentially cookie stealing.
-While this vulnerability was fixed in v2.6.0, you might not know unless you read the project’s release notes.
-This vulnerability issue with “requests” is one of thousands like it across different PyPI projects where both good versions and bad versions exist, and developers would be better off to select the good versions.
+The PyPI package "requests" versions 2.1.0 to 2.5.3 have a known security vulnerability with handling cookies or redirects.
+A cookie without a host value set would use the hostname for the redirected URL, exposing requests users to session fixation attacks and potentially cookie stealing.
+While this vulnerability was fixed in v2.6.0, you might not know unless you read the project's release notes.
+This vulnerability issue with "requests" is one of thousands like it across different PyPI projects, where both good versions and bad versions exist, and developers would be better off selecting the good versions.

 Good-bye, Bad PyPI

-Today, Sonatype’s Nexus Firewall announced support for PyPI packages will be delivered before the end of Q2’2017.
-This means that development teams can now evaluate every PyPI package they download from public repositories for license, security, and other risks.
-Nexus Firewall allows good components through, and bad components get stopped and quarantined at the front door.
-Nexus Firewall also supports this same capability for Java, .NET, and npm components used frequently by development teams.
+Today, Sonatype Repository Firewall announced that support for PyPI packages will be delivered before the end of Q2 2017.
+This means development teams can now evaluate every PyPI package they download from public repositories for license, security, and other risks.
+Repository Firewall allows good components through, and bad components are stopped and quarantined at the front door.
+Repository Firewall also supports this same capability for Java, .NET, and npm components used frequently by development teams.

-You can learn more about Nexus Firewall and request a free trial of the solution here.
+Learn more about Repository Firewall and request a free trial of the solution here.

 PyPI for Nexus Repository